 Can sex trigger labor?

-In a normal, low-risk pregnancy, sex will not trigger labor.
+In a normal, low-risk pregnancy, sex while pregnant will not trigger labor.
 It may cause mild uterine contractions, but these usually are temporary and harmless.

 In spite of many DIY labor-inducing tips suggesting that sexual intercourse can trigger labor, studies indicate that having sex at the end of your pregnancy will not induce labor.